 p4 + scale_fill_brewer(palette="Spectral")

-Activity C: Use themes and color differentiation in a plot.
+Activity D: Use themes and color differentiation in a plot.

 Aim:

 To plot the BMI’s of male vs. female for the different countries and analyze the plot.

 Scenario:

 Comparing two variables and differentiating by color may arise in cases, for example, a digital marketing company, wishes to compare the number of views of its ad in different websites, or it wishes to compare the number of clicks vs. number of views for different states for the same website.